-The following table shows the underwriting discounts that we are to pay to the underwriters in connection with this offering.
-These amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase additional common units.
+The following table shows the per unit and total underwriting discounts and commissions we will pay to the underwriters assuming both no exercise and full exercise of the underwriters' option to purchase up to an additional 750,000 units.

-No Exercise Full Exercise
+N lo exercise F ull exercise

-Per Common Unit \$ 0.86 \$ 0.86
+Per Unit \$ 1.44 \$ 1.44

-Total \$ 3,440,000 \$ 3,956,000
+Total \$ 7,200,000 \$ 8,280,000

-We estimate that our total expenses of this offering, excluding underwriting discounts, will be approximately \$0.2 million.
+We estimate that the total expenses of this offering payable by us, not including the underwriting discounts and commissions, will be approximately \$200,000.